-You been the Blockchain Innovation Director at Aryxe Group for nearly a year and a half.
-Please could you give our readers a quick update of your key tasks for this role and how you implement these in the workplace…
+Please could you give our readers a quick update of your key tasks for the role of Blockchain Innovation Director and how you implement these in the workplace…

 My key tasks are to help existing traditional businesses to embrace blockchain technology and to help new blockchain startups to build a successful business from the ground up.
 In order to achieve these goals we have to make an initial assessment of the core business; whether a blockchain solution is really needed or not.
 Once we determine that a particular startup has a great idea which utilises blockchain technology in an efficient way, we start working with the founders on the basic elements of setting up a successful startup, for example: